-Invoice finance is also referred in other ways - including factoring, invoice discounting, confidential factoring, undisclosed factoring, maturity factoring and recourse factoring.
+Invoice finance is also referred in other ways, including

 When the customer pays the financier (who now owns the invoice debt) the full amount, the balance of the invoice (less a small percentage for the finance company giving the facility and/or providing credit control functions) is paid back to the company.
 Invoice finance is therefore a very successful product and one which is increasingly used by businesses.

-Francis Wilks & Jones is one of the few genuine legal experts in the world of invoice finance.
+Francis Wilks & Jones is the leading legal expert in the world of invoice finance.
 Our team has combined experience of decades acting in invoice financing related matters.
 Whatever your invoice finance related question please contact us now and we can help you.